securitybunker/databunker.org/content/doc/faq/_index.md

 ## How to backup the Databunker database?

-If case you are using MySQL as a Databunker backend database you can use the standard `mysqldump` command.
+If you are using MySQL as a Databunker backend database you can use the standard `mysqldump` command.

 For SQLite,  Databunker has a special API call to dump the internal database.
 You can run the following command to dump the database in SQL format: